Agency Information Guide

 Members of the public are encouraged to provide feedback on IPC services and publications.
 This feedback is important to the IPC and assists in informing its policies and publications, and improving its services.

+The IPC publishes the results of its client satisfaction surveys annually in its Annual Report.
 The IPC is committed to responding to feedback and complaints in accordance with the IPC Service Charter.

 All feedback and complaints are dealt with confidentially and personal information is managed in accordance with the privacy protection principles in the PPIP Act.
 Further information about how the IPC handles personal information is available in the IPC Privacy Management Plan.

-4.4 How to provide input on regulatory activities
+How to provide input on regulatory/oversight activities

-As an agency that administers NSW information access and privacy legislation, a key part of the IPC’s work is delivered through regulatory functions and activities.
-These relate primarily to the review, complaint, reporting, investigative and advisory work of the IPC.
+As independent integrity agency in respect of NSW information access and privacy legislation, a key part of the IPCâs work is delivered through regulatory and oversight functions and activities.
+These relate primarily to the review, complaint, data breach reporting, annual reporting, investigative and advisory work of the IPC.

 The IPC uses a range of approaches to deliver the compliance activities identified as necessary to achieve regulatory objectives and to influence long-term cultural change for better information access by agencies.